Bachelor of Music (BM) in Musicology

 To attain the Bachelor of Music, each student must meet the following requirements:

-- Demonstration of proficiency in all technical and professional courses, including a satisfactory recital at the senior level for performance majors and a recital of original compositions for composition majors
+- Demonstration of proficiency in all technical and professional courses, including satisfactory recitals at the junior and senior levels (for performance majors) and a recital of original compositions (for composition majors)

 The curriculum falls into four main categories: Musicianship, Applied Studies and Ensembles, Departmental Requirements, and Liberal Studies.
 For specific policies and procedures, please refer to the School of Music Undergraduate Handbook.

 All undergraduate music majors must satisfy both the written Music Theory and Sight-Singing/Ear-Training requirement.
 Music theory consists of a six-semester sequence, while the sight-singing sequence lasts four semesters.
 All entering undergraduate music majors are required to take placement examinations in both music theory and aural skills during the Summer Orientation sessions.
 Based on the results of these placement exams, students may test out of some, but not all, of these courses.

 Each student taking applied music is assigned to a member of the faculty for private instruction.
 Individual instruction is given in half-hour or one-hour lessons.
 An effort is made to consider the student’s preference in studio assignment.
 Students prepare and present recitals under the tutelage of a School of Music faculty member.
 Recital Permission Examinations must be passed before the scheduled recital.